 Senior apartments that your Four-Legged Family Members will Love

 And Treplus senior living communities are well-equipped to comfortably house cats and dogs (and their people!)
-Hawthorne Commons in Dublin (open and leasing now), Redbud Commons in Pickerington (pre-leasing to open in late 2018) and Burr Oak Commons (under construction, to open in late 2019), all have play areas for dogs, walkways throughout the community, and access to multi-use trails for long walks with the pooch.
+Hawthorne Commons in Dublin (now open), Redbud Commons in Pickerington (now leasing) and Burr Oak Commons (pre-leasing, to open in late 2019), all have play areas for dogs, walkways throughout the community, and access to multi-use trails for long walks with the pooch.

 Treplus senior apartments have mud rooms off the garage entrances, wood laminate flooring materials and single-story designs make for easier cleanup.
 Even older dogs will be able to navigate these luxury senior apartments easily.
 Features such as these are genuinely important to all residents, but pet owners are just as concerned about the comfort and safety of their pets!